redux-form/redux-form/README.md

 Much nicer, don't you think?

-You can enable it with [Babel stage 2](http://babeljs.io/docs/usage/experimental/).
+You can enable it with [Babel Stage 1](http://babeljs.io/docs/usage/experimental/).
 Note that decorators are experimental, and this syntax might change or be removed later.

 ## Synchronous Validation